 Historians on the Hill

-Justene G. Hill is program coordinator for the Historians on the Hill program at the National History Center.
-She received her PhD in US history from Princeton University in 2015.
+Justene G. Hill is the program coordinator for the Historians on the Hill group at the National History Center.
+She received her PhD from Princeton University in 2015.

 Please read our commenting and letters policy before submitting.